tcunit/TcUnit/README.md

 lines:
 ```
 /* Insert the test classes here */
-new FB_PrimitiveTypes(errorItems);
+new FB_PrimitiveTypes(errors);
-new FB_AssertTrueFalse(errorItems);
+new FB_AssertTrueFalse(errors);
-new FB_AssertEveryFailedTestTwice(errorItems);
+new FB_AssertEveryFailedTestTwice(errors);
 ...
 ...
 ...
 ```

-To create a new test class and make sure that it will be running all that is necessary is to make sure to instantiate it with two arguments:
-1. A reference to errorItems (just as above)
-2. A string with the name of what the function block is called in TcVT in the PRG_TEST-program
-3. If you have added a test in TcVT that is supposed to fail, and thus adding an additional failed test to the output, you need to increment the variable `expectedNumberOfFailedTests` in TcVD by one for every failed test that you have added.
+To create a new test class and make sure that it will be running all that is necessary is to make sure to instantiate it with the argument `errors` (just as above).
+If you have added a test in TcVT that is supposed to fail, and thus adding an additional failed test to the output, you need to increment the variable `expectedNumberOfFailedTests` in TcVD by one for every failed test that you have added.

 For example, if we in the PRG_TEST-program of TcVT have a function block instantiated in this way: